Sovereign-Labs/sovereign-sdk-web3-js/examples/soak-testing/README.md

 1. Takes a single transaction generator
 2. Creates multiple transactions in parallel
 3. Always generates successful transactions

+This is a good default if you don't need more advanced generation logic.

 You might want to use a custom strategy to do a weighted select of many `TransactionGenerator`s to submit more of a particular type of call message for example.
 The strategy could also be configured to generate occasional failure transactions to execerise more code paths in your application.